A Charity on a Critical Mission

 Boston is becoming one of the most expensive cities to live in, resulting in more individuals and families being unable to afford basic necessities of rent and food.

-In FY 2018, we prepared and served more than 126,000 meals to feed our Safe & Healthy overnight guests, Residential Recovery clients, veterans at Safe Haven, Saturday Boston Common Outreach and Neighborhood Food Pantry Programs.
+In FY 2019, we prepared and served more than 143,200 meals to feed our Safe & Healthy overnight guests, Sober Living and Life Growth shelter clients, veterans at Safe Haven, Boston Common Outreach and Neighborhood Food Pantry Programs.

 In FY18, 156 individuals successfully graduated from our residential recovery programs.
 The uniqueness of our services is rooted in our holistic approach and recognizing the dignity of every person.
 Many of the staff are former clients, once homeless, and have struggled with substance use disorders.
 They know firsthand the challenges clients face and endure and the importance of identifying and resolving the underlying causes of homelessness.
 Our strategic intervention and individual approach allows individuals to mend broken lives and relationships and to live a healthier and happier life.